 With particles in the open state being smaller closer to massive bodies, we get that our “electron clock” goes faster.

 Using a clock on Earth to measure Mercury’s orbit, we find that Mercury takes the rounds a little faster than predicted by Newton’s formula.
 However, if we use a clock on Mercury, things will be exactly as predicted.
-Relative to a clock on Mercury, it is all the other planets that are too slow.
+Relative to a clock on Mercury, it’s all the other planets that are too slow.

 An interesting consequence of this is that energy is less on Mercury than on Earth.
 However, this too is only detectable for an observer on Earth, looking at experiments taking place on Mercury.